China–Sweden relations: Trade relations

 In 2006, the trade value between the two countries added up to $6.73 billion.
 As of 2016 Sweden had become China's ninth-largest trading partner in the European Union and China had been Sweden's largest trade partner in Asia for four consecutive years.

 Public opinion

-A survey published in 2025 by the Pew Research Center found that 79% of Swedes had an unfavorable view of China, while 18% had a favorable view.
+A survey published in 2026 by the Pew Research Center found that 71% of Swedes had an unfavorable view of China, while 27% had a favorable view.
+It also found that 37% of the people in the 18-35 age group had positive opinions of China.